Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Details for Training Dynamics

 \begin{theorem}[Population Training Conditionally Suppresses the $J$-Channel] Assume \Cref{asm:training_dynamics}.
 Fix any layer $\ell$ and decompose $W_\ell = A_\ell \otimes I_n + B_\ell \otimes J_n$.
 Let $Z$ be the output, $R$ the reachability matrix (ground truth), $\mathcal{L} = \mathcal{L}(Z; R)$ the loss, and $\mathcal{R}(\Theta )$ the population risk. \begin{enumerate} \item (\textbf{Directional derivative on nonnegative $J$-channel directions.}) Let $\Delta\in \mathbb{R}^{K_{\ell-1} \times K_{\ell-1}}$ be entrywise nonnegative and define the one-sided Fr\'echet derivative $D := \frac{\partial Z}{\partial B_\ell} [\Delta] \in \mathbb{R}^{n\times n}.$ Then $D \geq 0$ entrywise, and the population directional derivative satisfies

-In particular, $D_{B_\ell}\mathcal{R}(\Theta )[\Delta] \geq 0$ iff \textbf{cross-component penalty} $\geq$ \textbf{within-component reward}.
-Throughout this section, we will be using these names to denote the two competing sums whenever an expression like \eqref{eq:R-decomp} appears. \item (\textbf{Consequences for KKT stationary points.}) Assume $\Theta$ is KKT-stationary for $B_\ell \geq 0$:
+In particular, $D_{B_\ell}\mathcal{R}(\Theta )[\Delta] \geq 0$ iff the Population-Level Dominance Condition holds (i.e. \Cref{eq:B_ell_dynamics} is positive).
+Throughout this Appendix, we will use ``cross component penalty'' and ``within-component reward'' to denote these two competing terms. \item (\textbf{Consequences for KKT stationary points.}) Assume $\Theta$ is KKT-stationary for $B_\ell \geq 0$: